•

 • Advice on marketing and regulatory issues

-• Connections and meetings with potential clients or sales partners
+• Connections & meetings with potential clients or sales partners

-• Access to additional government funding to support extended marketing efforts
+• Access to other government funding to support marketing efforts

 • A comprehensive market entry strategy